Android push notifications

 👍

 Please note that with Google deprecating and removing the FCM legacy API in June 2024, Bloomreach Engagement is now using Firebase HTTP v1 API.
+Refer to Firebase upgrade to HTTP v1 API at the Bloomreach Support Help Center for upgrade information.

-Huawei Integration
+Huawei integration

 To be able to send push notifications from the Engagement platform and receive them in your app on Huawei devices, you must: